Annex 27 - Psychological First Aid

 Lack of adequate supportive social network: Lack of adequate family and community support can greatly interfere with the ability to cope with distress and post-disaster adversity.

-For those in this situation, provide linkage with available resources and services, information about coping, information about social support, and offer a follow-up meeting.
+For those in this situation, provide links to available resources and services, information about coping and social support, and offer a follow-up meeting.

-For those with potential substance use problems, provide information about coping, information about social support, link to appropriate services and offer a follow-up meeting.
+For those with potential substance use problems, provide information about coping and social support, links to appropriate services and offer a follow-up meeting.

 Prior psychological problems: Those with a history of psychological problems may experience an exacerbation of these problems and more severe and prolonged post-disaster reactions.

-For those with prior psychological problems, provide information about post-disaster reactions, information about coping, information about social support, link with appropriate services, and offer a follow-up meeting.
+For those with prior psychological problems, provide information about post-disaster reactions, information about coping and social support, links to appropriate services, and offer a follow-up meeting.

-For those with developmental concerns, provide information about coping and link with appropriate services.
+For those with developmental concerns, provide information about coping and links to appropriate services.

 It is also useful to ask a general open-ended question to make sure that you have not missed any important information.